 The results of your Pap test are sent to your doctor within 2-3 weeks.
 Your doctor will inform you of the results.
 If needed, your doctor will talk to you about follow-up testing or treatment.
 If cells are normal, no treatment is needed.
 You will continue your regular Pap test screens.If an infection is found, treatment will be prescribed.

 If cervical abnormalities are found, further tests will be done.
-When your doctor determines the cause, she will discuss treatment options with you.
+Once the cause is determined, a treatment plan will be outlined.
 Further tests may include:

 After the test, call your doctor if any of the following occurs: Signs of infection, including fever and chillsFoul vaginal odor, pain, or unusual vaginal dischargeSevere abdominal pain or swelling